ctg-single-cell/transcriptome_comp/code/README.md

     cell_typist_annot.py
         Python script to annotate cells based on the Cell Typist reference model: https://github.com/Teichlab/celltypist#usage.
 The datasets need to be normalized to be used as input for cell typist, so they are first normalized with scanpy.

+    scanorama_int.py
+        Python script to integrate and batch correct the Herring datasets with Scanorama.
+First the individual datasets are read into scanpy objects then combine into one large scanpy object.
+Next, highly variable genes are selected which is used for Scanorama.
+The integrated object is saved as an h5ad file.

+    int_sctype.R
+       R script to annotate the Scanorama integrated Herring datasets from scanorama_int.py script.
+First the h5ad file is loaded then converted into a Seurat object using the zelkonverter package.
+Before using scType the data is pre-processed with seurat and the Scanorama umap is used to identify clusters.
+Next, scType is used to identify cell types in the Scanorama integrated object.